Tomato6966/distube-music-bot/README.md

 An advanced Music Bot based on distube.js.org

-You can always [invite](dc.musicium.eu) the Bot to your Server if you wish, its public and you can use it!
+You can always [invite](dc.musicium.eu) the Bot to your Server if you wish, its public and you can use it! with filters custom prefix all streaming plattforms supported and more!

 **NO API-KEY NEEDED!** That's because it uses a scraper (`youtube-sr`)!